 Have Bad Credit?
 Here Are Two Things You Should Do

-There are five factors that make up your credit score, but two of them are responsible for a whopping 65 percent all by themselves.
+There are five factors that make up your credit score, but two of them are responsible for a whopping 65% all by themselves.

 Bad credit loans can be a serviceable way to bridge financial gaps when you encounter a surprise expense, but they don’t make for a great long term solution.
-In fact, regularly relying on short-term no credit check loans like payday loans or title loans pretty much means that you’re stuck in an ongoing cycle of debt.
+In fact, regularly relying on short-term loans pretty much means that you’re stuck in an ongoing cycle of debt.

 Instead, you should look for long term fixes.
-(And no, we don’t mean opting for bad credit installment loans, although they can be a better option than two-week cash advances.)
 If you build up your credit score, you’ll be able to rely on better, more affordable kinds of personal loans when times get tough.

 Here’s how your credit score works.

-Since your payment history and your amounts owed together make up 65 percent of your total score, it is these two categories that are most critical to fixing bad credit.
+Since your payment history and your amounts owed together make up 65% of your total score, it is these two categories that are most critical to fixing bad credit.

 1. Start paying your bills on time.